Despite smaller scale, Barcelona relieved at return of telecoms gathering

 Sixteen months later, the Spanish city sees the return of the annual telecoms industry gathering -- albeit in a much pared-down version -- as cause for hope, as vaccination rates accelerate and Europe seems to be starting to leave the worst of the pandemic behind.

-Holding the Congress is “absolutely a step forward”, John Hoffman, CEO of MWC organizing body GSMA, told Reuters on Friday.
-“It’s the reopening of business.”
+Holding the Congress is "absolutely a step forward", John Hoffman, CEO of MWC organising body GSMA, told Reuters on Friday.
+"It's the reopening of business."

 The Mobile, as it's also called, will be the first big technology conference staged in Europe since the pandemic began and will run from June 28 to July 1.